 The greater Wilmington area is consistently ranked among one of the most dangerous regions in North Carolina to bike and walk.

-In Brunswick, New Hanover, and Pender counties, there is an average of 90 pedestrian crashes and 59 bicycle crashes annually, according to the NCDOT.
+Within the Wilmington MPO boundary, there is an average of 72 pedestrian crashes and 57 bicycle crashes annually.
 What can we do to reduce crashes?
-All of us- drivers, bicyclists, and pedestrians- must be vigilant and on the lookout for one another.
+All of us - drivers, bicyclists, and pedestrians - must be vigilant and on the lookout for one another.
 Scroll down for safety tips and to take the Be a Looker pledge!

 Motorists – When Driving